 Learn more about retirement costs in Saskatchewan

 Quebec offers a wide variety of senior housing types.
 The average rent for a senior space in Quebec is only $1,520 a month.
 Retirement communities in Quebec offer a vibrant social community as well as the support services that seniors need.

 As it goes with real estate in general in Atlantic Canada, New Brunswick retirement homes are one of the country's most affordable, with an average rent of $2,137 per month.
 Seniors live in great comfort in Atlantic Canada and have a variety of options so they can choose the retirement home of their choice.

-The amount that you can expect to pay to live in a retirement community will vary greatly.
+Fees and prices for senior living communities vary widely.
 Retirement home costs will change according to the area you live in and the type and intensity of care that is required.
 Most residents of retirement communities pay monthly rent for their accommodations.
-Across Canada, monthly fees range from $1,475 to $6,000, depending on the size and location of the accommodations, the type of community, care required and the quality and number of amenities.
+Across Canada, monthly fees range from $1,600 to $6,275, depending on the size and location of the accommodations, the type of community, care required and the quality and number of amenities.
 When planning for retirement it's important to research the costs of the type of retirement community you wish to live in so that you are financially prepared when you are ready to make the move.

-There are a number of retirement home options out there for every budget, For example, if you're considering buying into an independent living retirement condominium in the Greater Toronto Area, a one-bedroom starts at about $240,000, while a two-bedroom suite can go for $300,000 or more.
-Life leases give seniors a stake in a community but do not involve traditional home ownership.
+There are a number of retirement home options out there for every budget.
+For example, life leases give seniors a stake in a community but do not involve traditional home ownership.
 Residents have the right to occupy their unit and use amenities such as dining rooms and recreational facilities.
 These types of senior communities tend to be sponsored by non-profit organizations and vary greatly in cost depending on location and amenities, but buying into a development tends to be lower than market value.